services

 consultation

 Kathryn currently co-facilitates two in-person consultation groups for therapists with Tyler Witzig LCSW, each holding a relational and experiential lens: a monthly peer learning group for mental health professionals, and a twice-monthly didactic group focused on the person of the therapist.
-Spots for these groups are currently full, please email with interest for a Fall group.
+If you are interested in a spot in the Sept.
+2025 - May 2026 group, please complete the interest form or send an email with further questions.
 Both groups are at cost, meet in person, and offer a range of continuing education credits for LPCs and LCSWs.

 supervision

-The master’s-level internship spot at STL SpeakEasy is currently filled by Caitlin Mansdoerfer.
-Licensure supervision with Kathryn for PLPCs in Missouri will become available on a limited basis in Fall 2025 and is negotiated directly with the interested supervisee, please reach out if you are interested in working together this way.
+The master’s-level internship spot at STL SpeakEasy is currently filled by Caitlin Mansdoerfer, enrolled at the University of Missouri-St. Louis.
+Licensure supervision for PLPCs in Missouri will become available on a limited basis in Spring 2026 and is negotiated directly with the interested supervisee, please reach out if you are interested in working together this way.

 Biblio-Group Therapy